Hampshire vineyards: Hattingley Valley

 We taste a 2018 Vintage, comprising pinot noir and pinot meunier.
 It’s deliciously fresh, light, dry and packed with soft red fruit flavours like strawberry and redcurrant.

 Also on taste are the Classic Reserve (my favourite), made with traditional grape varieties.
 It’s dry, toasty on the nose with delicious minerality.
 The 2014 vintage Blanc de Blancs, is soft with subtle sweet flavours of banana and baked apple.
-Hattingley Valley’s Blanc de Noirs, was made in conjunction with British Airways.
+Next up is Hattingley Valley’s Blanc de Noirs, whic was made in conjunction with British Airways.
 Served up in First Class Lounges (naturally), it has a lovely, creamy texture.